The Shaggs: Style

 Though the Shaggs attempted to write traditional pop songs, they instead created unconventional music that many found unpleasant.
 They were unaware that their music was unusual and did not understand the critical discourse it attracted.
-The journalist Irwin Chusid described it as "100 percent authentic", free of irony or "self-conscious indie-rock trendiness".
+NME described them as proto-punk, while Wise identified elements of surf music, girl group pop, rockabilly, lo-fi music and garage rock.

-The Shaggs used noncoherent chord progressions and played cheap Avalon guitars that were unintentionally out of tune.
-Their melodies, sung in unison, appear random; Terry Adams of the band NRBQ compared them to the free jazz compositions of Ornette Coleman.
-The musician Howard Fishman wrote that Dot and Betty's vocals had a "sort of intuitive, spooky closeness" similar to sibling acts such as the Delmore Brothers and the Blue Sky Boys.
-The Rolling Stone critic Debra Ray Cohen wrote that they sang like "lobotomized Trapp Family Singers".
+The Shaggs used incoherent chord progressions and played cheap Avalon guitars that were unintentionally out of tune.
 Their songs move unintentionally between different unconventional time signatures.
 Helen, the drummer, was often detached from her sisters' playing, and instead played rudiments she recalled from school drum lessons.
+Krakow identified unusual musical elements such as hemiola, decrescendos and ritardandos.
+The Shaggs' melodies, sung in unison, appear random; Adams compared them to the free jazz compositions of Ornette Coleman.
+Fishman wrote that Dot and Betty's vocals had a "sort of intuitive, spooky closeness" similar to sibling acts such as the Delmore Brothers and the Blue Sky Boys, while the Rolling Stone critic Debra Rae Cohen likened them to "lobotomized Trapp Family Singers".

 Dot wrote lyrics based on her experiences, such as the disappearance of her cat and her longing for straight hair.
 The Vice writer Jennifer Park likened the lyrics to "dilapidated nursery rhymes, fables with overriding messages, and odd Christian songs".
 In Rolling Stone, Kory Grow wrote that while some Shaggs songs are happy, others "have an inexplicable sadness about them".
+Kwapis likened the lyrics to those of Brian Wilson.

 Ron Eyre, the head of the international division of United Artists Records, likened Philosophy of the World to aboriginal music and music he had heard in China.
 The Pitchfork critic Quinn Moreland found the songs intriguing and catchy, and said that the "chaos is negated in the same way that after enough contemplation the violent splatters of a Jackson Pollock painting become calming".
 The musician Cub Koda observed an innocence in the Shaggs' music that he found "both charming and unsettling".
+The journalist Irwin Chusid described it as "100 percent authentic", free of irony or "self-conscious indie-rock trendiness".

 After recording Philosophy of the World, the Shaggs' technique improved, though they never mastered their instruments.
 The Pitchfork critic David Moore characterized their later material, released on the compilation Shaggs' Own Thing, as "amateurish bubblegum country".
 Moreland felt it was "playful and free of anxiety", and that the covers of songs by acts including the Carpenters were "faithful, even graceful".